ibm-cloud-docs/email-delivery/index.md

 Click the **Save** at the end of the page.

-<em>**Note:** To receive root/nobody/cpanel mail forwarded to external address the host name of the cPanel servers needs to be in /etc/localdomains file.</em>
+To receive root/nobody/cpanel mail forwarded to external address, the hostname of the cPanel servers needs to be in /etc/localdomains file.
+{: note}

 ## Next Steps